Single Node clusters

-A Single Node cluster can’t be converted to a Standard cluster.
-To use a Standard cluster, create the cluster and attach your notebook to it.
+A Single Node cluster can’t be converted to a Multi Node cluster.

 Large-scale data processing will exhaust the resources on a Single Node cluster.
-For these workloads, Databricks recommends using a Standard mode cluster.
+For these workloads, Databricks recommends using a Multi Node cluster.

 Single Node clusters are not designed to be shared.
-To avoid resource conflicts, Databricks recommends using a Standard mode cluster when the cluster must be shared.
+To avoid resource conflicts, Databricks recommends using a Multi Node cluster when the cluster must be shared.

-A Standard mode cluster can’t be scaled to 0 workers.
+A Multi Node cluster can’t be scaled to 0 workers.
 Use a Single Node cluster instead.

 Single Node clusters are not compatible with process isolation.

 GPU scheduling is not enabled on Single Node clusters.

 On Single Node clusters, Spark cannot read Parquet files with a UDT column.
 The following error message results: